 Be nice.
 Or else.

-Community Staff UX evangelist & Creative consultant @tyrale.com Joined almost 4 years ago
+Community Staff UX evangelist & Creative consultant @tyrale.com Joined about 4 years ago

 How do you distinguish worst when most posts don't contain a downvote?
 Do you just show none?